alyssrod/recipes-and-ratings-analysis/index.md

 ## Introduction

 This project analyzes the **Recipes and Ratings** dataset to explore how recipe characteristics (e.g., prep time, ingredient count) influence **calories**.
-We aim to build a regression model that predicts calorie content based solely on features a user would see before cooking.
+I built a regression model that predicts calorie content based solely on features a user would see before cooking.

 **Name:** Alyssa Rodriguez
-**Email:** alyssa@umich.edu
+**Email:** alyssrod@umich.edu

 ---